 “A Taste of Beauty, Truth and Wisdom” includes talks by both Fr.
 Thomas Keating and Fr.
 Richard Rohr from a conference in Houston in 2007.
 89 minutes.

-For all of their talks, see the series of four DVDs titled “Contemplative Vision: Awakening to Beauty, Truth and Goodness.”
+For all of their talks, see this free playlist on our YouTube channel: “Contemplative Vision: Awakening to Beauty, Truth and Goodness.”

 Part 1: Fr.
 Thomas Keating – 13 minutes

 Fr.
 Thomas poses the question, “What do you want to become?”
 He encourages us to become God on Gods terms; that is the challenge and the heart of the Gospel.
 “The one who saves his life bring himself to ruin” (see Luke 9: 24-25).
 This is the foundation of establishing the “separate self sense” – in other words, the idea that we are separate from God.
 “But anyone who brings themselves to nothing will find out who they are.”
 This is the invitation to dis-identify and detach from self.

 The section includes the themes of becoming Christ; seeking to be detached from self as the prime mover; experience the oneness of God; becoming “no thing” and thus becoming everything, i.e., becoming God on God’s terms; becoming rooted in Christ who is rooted in the Father and realize there is no other — this is divinization.

 Part 2: Fr.
 Richard Rohr – 32 minutes

 After stating his deep appreciation for the work of Contemplative Outreach in expanding the meaning of prayer through Centering Prayer, Fr.
 Richard explores what he calls the “transcendentals,” — descriptions of Being itself: Goodness, Truth and Beauty — drawn from the teaching of Aristotle and Plato.
 Each of these attributes can be applied to God, People and Nature.